People have used oils, including olive oil, on the skin for centuries because some oils can help to improve skin hydration and general skin condition.

 A 2013 study published in the journal of Pediatric Dermatology examined the effect of olive oil and sunflower oil on the skin barrier in adults with a skin disease called atopic dermatitis.
 Atopic dermatitis causes skin rashes, dryness, bumps, redness, and itching.
 To perform this study, the researchers had 19 volunteers with and without atopic dermatitis apply olive oil and sunflower oil twice daily to each forearm for five weeks.
 The researchers found that olive oil caused a dramatic decrease in the integrity of the skin barrier and caused itchiness, while sunflower oil was beneficial for the skin barrier.
 Therefore, the scientists concluded that treatment of the skin with olive oil should be avoided.7

-These two studies found that olive oil may increase barrier function:
+However, another two studies found that olive oil may increase barrier function.3,8

 A 2008 study published in the journal of Pediatric Dermatology examined the effect of oil creams on premature infants.
 The researchers divided 173 premature infants to three groups.
 Each group of infants received a cream containing either olive oil, a mixture of water and oil, or a control without oil.
 This cream was then applied topically to the newborn’s skin daily for four weeks.
 The study found that premature infants treated with the olive oil cream had less skin irritation and improved skin hydration compared to infants that receive either of the other two creams.
 Therefore, the scientists concluded that the olive oil cream improved the skin barrier.8